 6.2.7 Data and control multiplexing

 In case where there are more than one UL-SCH transport blocks for the PUSCH transmission, the UCI information is multiplexed only on the UL-SCH transport block with highest IMCS value for the initial PUSCH, where IMCS is as defined in Clause 6.1.4.1 in [6, TS 38.214].
 In case the two transport blocks have the same IMCS value for the initial PUSCH, the UCI information is multiplexed with data only on the first transport block.
-The PUSCH for UCI multiplexing in this Clause referes to the UL-SCH transport block for UCI multiplexing.
+The PUSCH for UCI multiplexing in this Clause refers to the UL-SCH transport block for UCI multiplexing.

 If the higher layer parameter nrofBitsInUTO-UCI is configured, the procedure in this clause 6.2.7 applies by replacing CG-UCI with UTO-UCI in all the notations and texts, and replacing "when higher layer parameter cg-UCI-Multiplexing is configured" with "when UTO-UCI and HARQ-ACK are transmitted on a PUSCH".